My Story

 I’ve earned three national awards for teaching and eLearning innovation from the National Council of Instructional Administrators, the National Institute for Staff and Organizational Development, and the Sloan-Consortium.
 I’ve authored a book called, “Say This, Not That to Your Professor: 20 Talking Tips for College Success” (Cognella, Pearson).
 I’ve written college advice articles for USA Today and the Washington Post, and contributed to an article in U.S. News and World Report.

-Finally, with specialization in public speaking, interpersonal communication, organizational behavior, employability skills, and leadership development, I have done considerable corporate training for employees, trainers, and leaders.
+My expertise is in public speaking, interpersonal communication, organizational behavior, employability skills, and leadership development.
+I do corporate training for employees, trainers, and leaders.
 Companies include Merck Pharmaceuticals, M&M/Mars, Cooper Tire, the Association of Pool and Spa Professionals, AquaQuip, and most recently, the College Success Foundation.

-I have a Master of Arts in Communication Studies and a Bachelor of Science in Post-Secondary Education/Workforce Development, both from the University of Nevada, Las Vegas, as well as an Associate of Arts degree in General Transfer from College of Southern Nevada.
+I have a Master of Arts in Communication Studies and a Bachelor of Science in Post-Secondary Education/Workforce Development, both from the University of Nevada, Las Vegas.
+I am proud to have an Associate of Arts degree in General Transfer from College of Southern Nevada.

 Publications